staeke/yield/README.md

 	}).run();

 #### A converted object or function
 You can convert objects or functions by using the exported "gen" function.
-Note that when converting an object, "this scope" is preserved.
-It is not when you convert a single function.
-Also - conversions are shallow (just one level of functions) and return values are not converted.
-Thus - if you require a library which exports a class that you construct, by using

-	var myClassInstance = new lib.MyClass();

-...then you also have to convert the myClassInstance to use generators, by using

-    var genMyClassinstance = require("yield").gen(myClassInstance);
+This assumes that all functions have the format

+	function(..., cb)

+...where cb is a callback on the form callback(error, [resultArguments])

-Some more examples include:
+Some examples:

 	var y = require("yield");
 	var lib = require("somelib")